DeanoBurrito/northport/README.md

 ![All builds CI badge](https://github.com/DeanoBurrito/northport/actions/workflows/build-tests.yml/badge.svg) ![](https://tokei.rs/b1/github/DeanoBurrito/northport?category=code)

-Northport is a monolithic kernel written in C++ and booted via the Limine protocol.
-It currently supports x86_64 and riscv64 (via a custom boot shim).
-This repo also contains some supporting libraries, docs and source for the associated manual.
+Northport is a monolithic kernel, written in C++ and booted via the Limine protocol.
+It currently supports x86_64 and riscv64 machines.
+This repo also contains a completely standalone support library (see `libs/np-syslib`).

 Instructions for building it yourself are [available here](docs/Building.md), and a more in-depth manual can be found under the releases tab or by cloning this repository and running `make docs`.

 A brief summary of the current goals and features are listed below, or check [the roadmap](docs/Roadmap.md) for a more granular view.
+Pre-built isos are made available at major feature milestones, but for the latest and greatest it's recommended to built from the master branch.

 ## Project Goals
 1) To build a usable, extensible and relatively complete kernel.
 This means an smp-aware scheduler with support for heterogeneous processors, media stacks (graphics, audio and network) and a flexible driver infrastructure.